Good Food Pittsburgh

 • Privacy

-All The Best Places To Go Apple Picking Near Pittsburgh
+All The Best Places to Go Apple Picking Near Pittsburgh

-September 30, 2017 by Emily Catalano Leave a Comment
+September 12, 2024 by Emily Catalano Leave a Comment

 It’s one of best things about autumn… apple picking!
 If you’re looking for a fun weekend activity, these orchards and farms – all within driving distance – are the perfect place to spend an afternoon picking your own apples, right off the tree.